Back Redesigning My Experience Page: From Clutter to Clarity

 The Pass / Fail Reality

-Here’s the harsh truth: your portfolio and résumé don’t get graded out of 100.
+A hard truth that I’ve learned is that your portfolio and résumé don’t get graded out of 100.
 They’re either a pass or fail.
 Either someone’s impressed and wants to know more, or they’re not.
 There’s no “That’s an 85%, here are some improvements.”
 In the real world of recruiting, you either make the cut or you don’t.

 Iterating is Important